 act.
 This is especially true when planning without actually committing the terrorist Putting people into position and moving a kidnapping, but it can also pertain to could also include mapping out routes bombings.
 An element of this activity them around according to their plan and determining the timing of traffic ights and flow.

-People and supplies getting into position to commit the act.
-This is a person's last chance to alert authorities before the terrorist act occurs.
+to commit the act.
+This is a person's last chance to alert authorities before the f You See Something Say Something" used with permission of the NY Metropolitan Transportation Authority.